dclab-skku/dclab-skku.github.io/docs/README.md

 dclab-skku.github.io
 ====================

-The website for the DC Lab at Sungkyunkwan University.
+The website for the DC Lab at Sungkyunkwan University (SKKU).